Simulation of single-qubit open quantum systems: Abstract

 \section{Abstract}

 A quantum algorithm is presented for the simulation of arbitrary Markovian dynamics of a qubit, described by a semigroup of single qubit quantum channels $\{T_t\}$ specified by a generator $\mathcal{L}$.
-This algorithm requires only single qubit and CNOT gates and approximates the channel $T_t = e^{t\mathcal{L}}$ up to chosen accuracy $\epsilon$, with slightly superlinear cost $\mathcal{O}\big((||\mathcal{L}||_{(1\rightarrow 1)} t)^{1+1/2k}/\epsilon^{1/2k} \big)$ for any integer $k$.
+This algorithm requires only $\mathcal{O}\big((||\mathcal{L}||_{(1\rightarrow 1)} t)^{3/2}/\epsilon^{1/2} \big)$ single qubit and CNOT gates and approximates the channel $T_t = e^{t\mathcal{L}}$ up to chosen accuracy $\epsilon$.
 Inspired by developments in Hamiltonian simulation, a decomposition and recombination technique is utilised which allows for the exploitation of recently developed methods for the approximation of arbitrary single-qubit channels.
 In particular, as a result of these methods the algorithm requires only a single ancilla qubit, the minimal possible dilation for a non-unitary single-qubit quantum channel.